learn-co-curriculum/java-mod-2-interface-lab/README.md

 You will need the following:

-1. A "Runner" class to run your game
+1. A driver class to run your game.
-2. A method to ask the user what type of bird they want
+2. A method to ask the user what type of bird they want.
-3. A `CanFly` interface to use as the type of the bird object you will use
+3. A `CanFly` interface to indicate the bird selected can fly (AKA the user cannot select a penguin).
-4. A `fly()` method in your `CanFly` interface, but it will return an int that represents the speed at which the bird is flying instead of returning nothing like our sample code above
+4. A `fly()` method in your `CanFly` interface, that returns an `int` that represents the speed at which the bird is flying.
-5. A method to ask the user how fast the monster is
+5. A method to ask the user how fast the monster is.
-6. An `if` statement that lets the bird escape if their speed is faster than the speed of the monster
+6. An `if` statement that lets the bird escape if their speed is faster than the speed of the monster.

 In writing this code, you should be able to see that once you've created the instance of the bird the user asked for, you shouldn't have to worry about its